Budgets grow by 10% and allocate 1.9 billion to housing

 ERC's refusal

 The budget proposals are now in Parliament and will begin their legislative process.
 What timeline is on the table?
 The Speaker's Committee and the Board of Spokespersons are scheduled to set the exact dates this morning, but the Socialists and Republicans agreed this Thursday to extend the deadlines for submitting amendments to allow more time for negotiations, which resumed this week after ERC's "no" vote over the weekend.
-Thus, the plenary session where the debate on the entire budget is to take place will not be the week of March 9th, but is now scheduled for March 18th, a week later.
-This extends the deadline for submitting amendments to the entire budget to 20 days, while the deadline for submitting amendments to specific articles will be 30 days.
+Thus, the plenary session where the debate on the entire budget was to take place will not be on March 11, but is now scheduled for March 20, a week later.
+Consequently, the deadline for submitting amendments to the entire budget is extended to March 19.
+The final debate would then be on April 24.

 Cargando